JeffSmith-ok/Financial_Planning_Monte_Carlo_Alpaca_API/README.md

 ## Installation Guide

-To install the programs to run the program, you have to do the following or you can open 'risk_return_analysis.ipynb' in github and read the file there.
+To install the programs to run the program, you have to do the following or you can open 'financial_planning_tools.ipynb' in github and read the file there.

 Install Anaconda and Python. </br>